scipp/scipp/docs/reference/developer/adr/0012-rebin-should-apply-irreducible-masks.rst

 -------

 In its current implementation ``rebin`` preserves all masks, including masks that depend on the dimension being rebinned.
-This is unlike other operations that remove a dimension or change the length of a dimension, such as ``sum``.
+This is unlike other operations that remove a dimension or change the length of a dimension, such as ``sum``:
+Those operations apply "irreducible" masks, i.e., masks that depend on the operation dimension.

 Historically the motivation for this was likely the behavior in Mantid, which also preserves such masks (called bin-masks in Mantid).
 The difference is that Mantid turns such masks into fractional masks, whereas scipp kept masks as boolean.